 Transgender Counselling By Renowned Sex Therapist In Sydney And Australia-Wide Online

 Transgenderism is NOT sexual addiction.
-However, individuals may be at risk of developing sexual addiction, with no difference to other communities.
+However, transgender people may be at risk of developing sexual addiction like everybody else.

-A person’s gender is usually assigned at birth, based on the female or male genitalia.
-Most individual’s development will match their birth-assigned gender, also referred to as ‘cisgender’, but in some cases, brain development shifts to the opposite gender direction.
-A transgender person may be male bodied, but is an emotional female, and verse visa, a transgender person may present in a female body, but the brain determines an emotional male.
+When a baby is born, gender is usually identified by genitalia.
+For most people, their birth gender will never change throughout their entire life span, referred to as ‘cisgender’.
+However and in some cases, foetal brain development can shift to the opposite gender direction.
+A transgender person may be male bodied, but is a psycho-emotional female, and verse visa, a transgender person may be born with female genitalia, but the brain determines a psycho-emotional male.

 The term transsexual originates from the medical and psychological profession, and was first defined by Harry Benjamin, who invented the ‘Benjamin scale’, measuring intensities of transsexualism.

-Many transgender or transsexual persons desire to transition to their chosen gender, and want to be addressed and identified as a man, or as a woman.
-Sexual reassignment surgery (SRS), and hormone therapies are available.
-Careful consideration should be given, as certain health risks may apply.
+Many transgender or transsexual persons desire to transition from their birth assigned gender.
+Sexual reassignment surgery (SRS), and hormone therapies are available to assist with their decisions.
+Careful consideration should be given as health risks may apply.

-Genetic studies, undertaken in 2008, attempting to explain transsexualism, and suggesting that a decrease in testosterone levels in the brain during development might result in incomplete masculinization of the brain in male-to-female transsexuals.
+Genetic studies, undertaken in 2008 are attempting to explain transsexualism and suggesting that a decrease in testosterone levels during foetal development might result in incomplete masculinisation of the brain in male-to-female transsexuals.

-Intersex in humans is understood to be congenital, and involving abnormalities in chromosomal, genital, gonadal, and morphological characteristics.
-Intersex is a condition with atypical combinations of physical male and female features in the same person.
-This is usually understood to be a diversion of the typical XX-female, and XY-male presentation, with a sex reversal to the XY-female, and XX-male chromosomal order.
+Intersex in humans is understood to be congenital, and involving non-typical chromosomal, genital, gonadal, and morphological characteristics.
+Intersex is a condition with atypical combinations of physical male and female reproductive features in the same person.
 Intersex persons may be born with ambiguous genitalia.
-Some individuals may have difficulty with identifying as exclusively male, or as exclusively female, and may be referred to as ‘Androgyny’.
+Some individuals may have difficulty with identifying themselves as exclusively male, or as exclusively female, and may be referred to as ‘Androgyny’.

 Researchers differ in opinion and estimate 0.1% – 1.7% (Fausto-Sterling) of alive birth being intersex.

-Dr. Milton Diamond, a university professor and based in Hawaii, is a distinguished leading authority in the field of gender and sexuality studies.
-Dr. Diamond strongly cautions against early surgery, and emphasises the importance of postponing sex reassignment surgery until the intersex person is at an age of giving informed consent, and is able to choose the gender they are most likely to adapt to.
-Dr. Diamond describes in his famous book ‘The “John/Joan” Case’ the devastating consequences of sex reassignment surgery on the life of a patient, who was under the age of giving informed consent, although the surgery itself was a success.
+Dr. Milton Diamond, a university professor and researcher with the University Of Hawaii, and the Director Of The Pacific Center For Sex And Society is a distinguished leading authority in the field of gender and sexuality studies.
+He strongly cautions against early surgery for intersex children.
+He emphasises the importance of postponing sex reassignment surgery for intersex persons until they are at an age of giving informed consent to choose the gender they are most likely to adapt to.
+Dr. Diamond describes in his famous book ‘The “John/Joan” Case’ the devastating consequences sex reassignment surgery was having on the life of a patient who was under the age of giving informed consent, although the surgery itself was a success.